nezticle/buildroot-rpi/README.md

 	# run the following as root
 	cp output/images/rpi-firmware/* /media/boot
 	cp output/images/zImage /media/boot
+	sync
 	umount /media/boot

-The second (rootfs) can be as big as you want, but with a 200 MB minimum, and formated as *ext4*.
+The second (rootfs) can be as big in size as you prefer, but with a 200 MB minimum.
+It should be formatted as *ext4*.

 	# run the following as root
 	mkfs.ext4 -L rootfs /dev/sdx2
 	mkdir -p /media/rootfs
 	mount /dev/sdx2 /media/rootfs

-Or you can use the F2FS filesystem (http://en.wikipedia.org/wiki/F2FS), requires an host machine with kernel version 3.8 or higher.
+Alternatively, you can use the F2FS filesystem (http://en.wikipedia.org/wiki/F2FS).
+In this case your host machine requires kernel version 3.8 or higher.

 	# run the following as root
 	mkfs.f2fs -l rootfs /dev/sdx2
 	mkdir -p /media/rootfs
 	mount -t f2fs /dev/sdx2 /media/rootfs

-You will need to extract *output/images/rootfs.tar* onto the partition, as **root**.
+You will need to extract *output/images/rootfs.tar* to the partition, as **root**.

 	# run the following as root
 	tar -xvpsf output/images/rootfs.tar -C /media/rootfs # replace with your mount directory sed -i /media/rootfs/etc/fstab -e "s/ext4/f2fs/" # only if F2FS is used
+	sync
 	umount /media/rootfs

 Login
 -----

-You can login to the system using *ssh*, by default the password is set to **root**.
+You can login to the system using *ssh*.
+The default password is set to **root**.
+It is configurable with make menuconfig.

 	ssh root@192.168.1.100 # replace with your ip address